flipsewtf/flipsewtf/README.md

 ### Hi there 👋

+My name is Flipse, and I never left Tumblr. 😌 I'm a 100% of the time my own existential crisis and also Tumblr desktop themes.
+I write the occasional how-to tumblr-related guides.

 <!--
 **flipsewtf/flipsewtf** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.